AdamGetBackToWork/RemindMe---Personal-Arduino-Project---/README.md

 ## Concept of the system

-**RemindMe 1.0** was a 3d printed little box with 5 buttons sticking out of it.
+**RemindMe 1.0** was an Arduino based system.
+It was a 3d printed little box with 5 buttons sticking out of it.
 On the side it had a sonic sensor to detect distance from objects passing by it.

 The entire system was to be hang by the door with the sensor facing the door, and the buttons facing the room.